 Isabella Zizi, who is of the northern Cheyenne, Arikara and Muscogee Creek nations protested at Citigroup’s headquarters in San Francisco on Monday.
 “I wanted to let those out in Standing Rock know that we are supporting them even if we can’t make it out [to North Dakota],” Zizi told Truthout.
 “We will do anything that we can to be in solidarity with them.”

-Officials charged one Native Water Protector with attempted murder after the October 27 standoff, even as Morton County Sheriff Kyle Kirchmeier said he could not confirm Land Defenders fired shots during Thursday’s raid.
+Officials charged one Native Water Protector with attempted murder after the October 27 standoff, even as Morton County Sheriff Kyle Kirchmeier said he could not confirm Water Protectors fired shots during Thursday’s raid.

 President Obama has since said that the Army Corps of Engineers is considering rerouting the pipeline — slated to carry Bakken crude from North Dakota through South Dakota, Iowa and to an Illinois distribution center — after last week’s escalated crackdown.
 “We’re monitoring this closely,” President Obama told NowThis.
 “My view is that there is a way for us to accommodate sacred lands of Native Americans.
 And I think that right now the Army Corps is examining whether there are ways to reroute this pipeline.”

-But only hours after the president’s comments on Dakota Access, the US Army Corps of Engineers ordered North Dakota police to move in and arrest Indigenous Water Protectors and demolish a makeshift bridge they built over a creek to reportedly gain access to private land where the latest round of construction is occurring.
-Police used tear gas and rubber bullets against Native Land Defenders this week.
+But only hours after the president’s comments on Dakota Access, the U.S. Army Corps of Engineers ordered North Dakota police to move in and arrest Indigenous Water Protectors and demolish a makeshift bridge they built over a creek to reportedly gain access to private land where the latest round of construction is occurring.
+Police used tear gas and rubber bullets against Native Water Protectors this week.

 In the face of this advancing construction, Native communities and activists around the world are taking bold action in solidarity with those at Standing Rock.
-Since Thursday’s police sweep, activists in the US and abroad have strategically targeted the powerful interests bankrolling the pipeline by locking themselves down inside banks, protesting the pipeline’s billionaire backers, rallying at city halls to protest public resources and police personnel being sent to suppress Native Water Protectors, speaking out online by “checking in” at Standing Rock on Facebook, and donating money to the protesters’ legal fund and to cover other expenses.
+Since Thursday’s police sweep, activists in the U.S. and abroad have strategically targeted the powerful interests bankrolling the pipeline by locking themselves inside banks, protesting the pipeline’s billionaire backers, rallying at city halls to protest public resources and police personnel being sent to suppress Native people, speaking out online by “checking in” at Standing Rock on Facebook, and donating money to the protesters’ legal fund and to cover other expenses.

 Activists have also targeted President Obama and Democratic presidential nominee Hillary Clinton, with Native youth flooding Clinton’s campaign headquarters in Brooklyn to demand she oppose the pipeline on the day of the mass arrests at Standing Rock.
 There were also demonstrations to demand the pipeline’s cancellation near a Clinton presidential campaign fundraiser with President Obama in Beverly Hills on October 24.